Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Discussion

-To experimentally probe this effect, we analyzed dynamic SH spectra from two SiND arrays in DI water (diameters: 490~nm and 510~nm), while periodically switching the 633~nm pump laser (intensity: 7.5~$\mu$W/$\mu$m$^2$) between on- and off-states every 100~s, acquiring SH spectra every 20~s.
-The raw data are presented in Fig.~\ref{fig:Dynamic_SH_510_490nm_light_on_off}.
-After baseline normalization, the results are expressed as the fractional change in susceptibility, $(\Delta \chi/\chi_0)$, shown in Fig.~\ref{fig:ch4_Light_induced_SHG}B. For both samples, the negative sign for $\Delta \chi$ confirms the expected decrease in surface potential for p-type silicon.
+To probe this effect experimentally, we monitored SH spectra in real time from two SiND $(\text{p-doped, }N_A = 10^{24}-10^{25}\ \mathrm{m^{-3}})$ in DI water (diameters: 490~nm and 510~nm), while periodically modulating a 633~nm pump laser (intensity: 7.5~$\mu$W/$\mu$m$^2$).
+SH spectra were acquired every 20~s, with alternating light on/off cycles of 100~s (Fig.~\ref{fig:Dynamic_SH_510_490nm_light_on_off}).
+After baseline normalization and analysis using Eq.~\ref{eq:non-linear_polarisation_effective_chi2_EW}, the response is expressed as the fractional change in susceptibility,

+As shown in Fig.~\ref{fig:main_figure_4}B, both SiNDs exhibit a negative $\Delta \chi$, consistent with a reduction in surface potential and/or SCL contribution to the SH response.

-To establish a quantitative relationship between the observed change in susceptibility $\Delta \chi$ and the light-induced variation in potential $\Phi_0$, we can reference Eq. \ref{eq:DI_water_Total_susceptibility}.
-However, obtaining a precise estimate requires detailed information on the pump-induced spectral variation of $\chi_{\text{s}}^{(2)}$, which has yet to be reported in the literature.
-Despite this gap, our measurements across various disk geometries provide real-time monitoring of changes in total susceptibility.
-Our findings indicate that light-induced photocharging leads to a decrease in surface charge and the associated potential, ultimately reducing the total susceptibility (Fig.~\ref{fig:ch4_Light_induced_SHG}B) of $\approx 5\%$ and $\approx 2.5\% $ for 490 nm and 510 nm SiNDs, respectively, under 7.5$\mu \text{W}/\mu \text{m}^2$ pump intensity.
-This demonstrates that optical excitation is a unique method for actively manipulating interfacial charge and potential in SiND arrays, complementing traditional passive control approaches based on bulk ionic strength or pH.
+Light-induced photocharging modifies the entire interfacial potential profile across the semiconductor–oxide–electrolyte system.
+While Eq.~\ref{eq:chi2_effective_F_G} provides a framework to relate $\Delta\chi$ to variations in EDL and SCL potentials, extracting absolute values requires detailed knowledge of the light-induced spectral dependence of $\chi_{\text{s}}^{2}$, which is not yet available.
+Nevertheless, our measurements provide direct, real-time tracking of changes in the total susceptibility.
+We observe a decrease in effective susceptibility of $\approx 5\%$ and $\approx 2.5\%$ for 490~nm and 510~nm SiNDs, respectively, under $7.5~\mu\text{W}/\mu\text{m}^2$ illumination.
+These results demonstrate that optical excitation provides a direct and reversible means to modulate interfacial charge and potential in SiND arrays, complementing conventional control via electrolyte composition or pH.

-\section{Photothermal Effect Modulates Interfacial SHG}
+\subsection{Photothermal Effect Modulates Interfacial SHG}